andrezwicky/imgui/docs/FAQ.md

 ---

 ### Q: How can I easily use icons in my application?
-The most convenient and practical way is to merge an icon font such as FontAwesome inside you main font.
+The most convenient and practical way is to merge an icon font such as FontAwesome inside your main font.
 Then you can refer to icons within your strings.
 Read the [docs/FONTS.md](https://github.com/ocornut/imgui/blob/master/docs/FONTS.md) file for more details about icons font loading.